JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_11/monte.md

 ![](quantile1.svg)
 ![](quantile2.svg)

 Both sampled estimates give a lower estimate than the true quantile.
 In statistical methodology, these estimates are biased.
-We observe that the interpolated estimate is closer to the true value, and that computing the quantile even on ``10000`` points gives an uncertainty interval of approximately ``0.25``.
+We observe that the interpolated estimate is closer to the true value and that computing the quantile even on ``10000`` points gives an uncertainty interval of approximately ``0.25``.

 ```@raw html